-However, finance is only one among many causes of rising income inequality.29 According to one estimate, in the United States financial professionals account for about one-quarter of the rise in the income share of the top 1%.30 And while the top 1%’s income share only began to increase around 1980, the financial sector’s share of income has been rising since the 1950s.
-If we look across countries, we see that the Netherlands and Japan look similar to the United States in over-time trends in financial regulation, in finance’s share of income or value-added, and in financial-sector wages relative to wages in nonfinancial sectors, yet they are among the rich countries in which the top 1%’s share of income has risen the least over the past generation.
+However, several pieces of evidence tell us that finance is only one among many causes of rising income inequality.32 First, in the United States financial professionals account for about one-quarter of the rise in the income share of the top 1%, according to the best available estimate.33 Second, the top 1%’s income share began to increase around 1980 in the US, yet the financial sector’s share of income has been rising since the 1950s.
+Third, if we look across countries, we see that the Netherlands and Japan look similar to the United States in over-time trends in financial regulation, in finance’s share of income or value-added, and in financial-sector wages relative to wages in nonfinancial sectors, yet they are among the rich countries in which the top 1%’s share of income has risen the least over the past generation.34

-Key regulatory considerations in the American context include the following40:
+Key regulatory considerations in the American context include the following44:

 Aim for regulatory simplicity and transparency rather than complexity.
 Complexity isn’t much of an obstacle for large firms that can hire hundreds of intelligent, hard-working accountants and lawyers.
 It mostly has the effect of making it easier for firms to hide what they’re doing.